Flank/flank-dashboard/docs/13_state_management_investigation.md

 #### State immutability

-Score: 0
+Score: 1

-Since we have no separate application state class, and this state is the current value of each stream, we cannot make it immutable.
+While we can separate application state class it doesn't seem reasonable as we'll lose granularity this state management offers.

 #### Ability to use outside Flutter